data-lessons/library-webscraping-DEPRECATED/_extras/xpath.md

 `head` element, which is itself inside an `html` element that contains the entire content of the page.

-Say we wanted to tell a web scraper to look for the title of this page, we would use this information to indicate the _path_ the scraper would need to follow at it navigates through the HTML content of the page to reach the `title` element.
+Say we wanted to tell a web scraper to look for the title of this page, we would use this information to indicate the _path_ the scraper would need to follow as it navigates through the HTML content of the page to reach the `title` element.
 XPath allows us to do that.

-We can run XPath queries directly from within all major modern browsers, by enabling the built-in JavaScript console.
+We can evaluate XPath expressions directly from within all major modern browsers, by enabling the built-in JavaScript console.

 > ## Display the console in your browser
 >